ktg5/H370-HD3-Hackintosh-clover/README.md

 # ktg5's H370 HD3, i7-8700 Hackintosh EFI.
 (CLOVER)
 This EFI goes unused as of Sep.
 14, 2020 as the first release of my OpenCore EFI has been released.
-[See here.](https://github.com/ktg5/H370-HD3-Hackintosh-OC)
+[You can find more find about this new EFI here.](https://github.com/ktg5/H370-HD3-Hackintosh-OC)

 The EFI I use for my H370 HD3 i7-8700 Hackintosh.